alexanderzabiela/skiddle-sarch/README.md

 ## Improvements

 With more time I would like to:
+- Add load more feature / pagination to load next 20 results
 - Implement unit testing
 - Add pre-commit hooks to lint code
 - Expand further with content and styling of details pages